arafat-hasan/postgres-notes/README.md

 ```

-# NULLIF
+## NULLIF
-The NULLIF() function returns NULL if two expressions are equal, otherwise it returns the first expression.
+The NULLIF() function returns NULL if two expressions are equal.
+Otherwise, it returns the first expression.

 ```
 test=# SELECT NULLIF(2, 1);